-Recently, McSweeny fulfilled a long held ambition to add opera to his repertoire, beginning with the world premiere of Luna Pearl Woolf and Caitlin

-Vincent's Better Gods at the Washington National Opera in January of 2016.
-He will return to the company in January 2017 to helm the world premiere of Mohammed Fairouz and Mohammed Hanif's arresting new one-act The Dictator's Wife.
-Long interested in bringing his visual acuity and narrative skill to the screen, he is also in development on the independent feature films of Carol Carpenter's borderland thriller The Guadalupe and Frank Allen's historical micro-epic Twelve Days in May.
+In recent years, McSweeny fulfilled a long held ambition to add opera to his repertoire, beginning with the world premiere of Luna Pearl Wolf and Caitlin Vincent's Better Gods for the Washington National Opera in January of 2016, followed by the world premiere of Mohammed Fairouz and Mohammed Hanif's arresting new one-act The Dictator's Wife in 2017, and culminating in a Tosca that he will stage for WNO's 2018-19 season.
+Pursuing an interest in bringing his visual acuity and narrative skill to the screen, he is also in development on the independent feature films of Carol Carpenter's borderland thriller The Guadalupe, Frank Allen's historical micro-epic Twelve Days in May, and Gerald L'Ecuyer's cautionary romance Magic Hour.

-Long involved in the administration of arts institutions, Mr. McSweeny served as the Artistic Director of the Chautaugua Theatre Company from 2004 to 2011 and maintained a strong affiliation with the company as its Resident Director through 2015.
+Long involved in the administration of arts institutions, Mr. McSweeny served as the Artistic Director of the Chautauqua Theatre Company from 2004 to 2011 and maintained a strong affiliation with the company as its Resident Director through 2015.
 Under his leadership, CTC experienced a remarkable growth in artistry and audiences (up over 300%) alongside a corresponding boost in national recognition as a vital center for the cultivation of the finest emerging theatre artists in the country and the development of exciting and relevant new work for the stage.
-Among his proudest accomplishments at CTC was the creation of the highly successful New Play Workshop series, which not only built audiences excited to participate in new play development but also sent multiple works on to successful New York and national premieres evolving to include a significant bi-annual new play commission.
-As a director for the company, McSweeny staged noted productions from the American canon including A Raisin in the Sun, Death of a Salesman, All My Sons, and The Glass Menagerie as well as creating a ground-breaking large scale collaboration with the Chautauqua Symphony Orchestra on Tom Stoppard and Andre Previn's Every Good Boy Deserves Favor.
-The work of the company as both a producer and incubator of talent is prominently showcased in the PBS documentary Chautaugua: An American Narrative.
+Among his proudest accomplishments at CTC was the creation of the highly successful New Play Workshop series, which not only built audiences excited to participate in new play development but also sent multiple works on to successful New York and national premieres, eventually evolving to include a significant bi-annual new play commission.
+As a director for the company, McSweeny staged noted productions from the American canon including A Raisin in the Sun, Death of a Salesman, All My Sons, and The Glass Menagerie as well as creating a groundbreaking large scale collaboration with the Chautauqua Symphony Orchestra on Tom Stoppard and Andre Previn's Every Good Boy Deserves Favor.
+The work of the company as both a producer and incubator of talent is prominently showcased in the PBS documentary Chautauqua: An American Narrative.

 In addition to CTC, Mr. McSweeny has proudly served in the leadership of SDC, the national labor union representing Stage Directors and Choreographers in the United States.
 Elected by his peers to the Board of Trustees in 2005, he served two terms as the organization's Treasurer from 2009-2015, with a responsibility for overseeing annual budgets both for the union and its affiliated foundation.
 As a Trustee, he was instrumental in the search for the current Executive Director and the rebranding of the organization on its 50th Anniversary while broadening its national reach.
 As Treasurer, he lead the company through the successful financing and planning of a headquarters relocation and the massive restructuring of its computer and communications platforms, firmly establishing the union for the 21st century.
+Having reached his term limit in 2017, McSweeny was asked to join the inaugural board of the newly-minted SDCF, an independent foundation tasked with promoting the art and craft of stage direction and choreography with a special emphasis on creating opportunities for new and emerging talent.